cnexcale/nextflow-ignite-setup/README.md

 Provides scripts to setup (compile + install) nextflow from source using slurms `sinfo` command for remote host discovery.

-`setup-nextflow.sh` is used to prepare, compile and install nextflow on a host and conditionally start an ignite daemon on the host.
+`setup-nextflow.sh`/`setup-nextflow.git.sh` are used to prepare, compile and install nextflow on a host and conditionally start an ignite daemon on the host.

 `distribute-nextflow.sh` will handle remote host resolution, possible cleanup prior to setup and executing the setup script.